WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 Now you can follow the steps in the following sections to start the frontend or the backend.

 #### Starting the Frontend
 1. Navitage to `/client`.
-In terminal, you can simply enter `cd ./client`
+On a terminal console, you can do it by simply typing `cd ./client`
 2. Navigate to `/client` and open a terminal.
 3. Run `npm install` to install dependencies.
 4. Start the frontend with `npm start` (runs on port 3000).

 #### Starting the Backend
 1. Open a terminal and go to `/backend`.
+On a terminal console, you can do it by simply typing `cd ./backend`
 2. Run `pip install -r requirements.txt` to install dependencies.
    - If it prompts pg_config-related errors, make sure PostgreSQL is installed, then run `setx PATH "%PATH%;C:\Program Files\PostgreSQL\17\bin` in terminal as an administrator.
 3. Start the backend with `uvicorn main:app --reload` (runs on port 8000).